 Kabood (Blue) Mosque

-Blue tileworks of all shades applied in this building, has named this spectacular mosque, the Blue Mosque.
-The history goes back to 15th century built by “Jahan Shah”, king of the time.
-However, the destructive earthquake happened in 1779 in Tabriz, caused the structure to be greatly damaged, only the main entrance hall and Jahan Shah tomb were remained unharmed.
+Blue tilework of all shades applied in this building has named this spectacular mosque, the Blue Mosque.
+The history goes back to the 15th century built by “Jahan Shah”, king of the time.
+However, the destructive earthquake that happened in 1779 in Tabriz, caused the structure to be greatly damaged, only the main entrance hall and Jahan Shah tomb remained unharmed.
 The scars are still evident on this splendid monument, despite the restorations conducted during the past 50 years.

-To arrive the blue mosque, either take BRT buses to the station right across the mosque or take metro to Sa’at square station and then walk to the mosque.
+To arrive at the blue mosque, either take BRT buses to the station right across from the mosque or take the metro to Sa’at square station and then walk to the mosque.

 9 am – 6 pm

 This huge and crumbling citadel is an impressive example of an adobe structure that let you feel the spirit of ancient history.
 Having been built in the 14th century as a complex of defense by the order of Ilkhanid minister “Alishah”, the building suffered several destructions throughout history, particularly due to the earthquake and Ottoman Turk invasion.

 Tabriz citadel has been used for different purposes over time and has gone under restoration several times in history.
 It was used as an educational center during the Safavid period, a military depot and storage for the Iranian army during the Qajar era and as a mosque after the Islamic Revolution of 1979.
 The latest renovation was managed by Iran’s Cultural Heritage, Handicrafts, and Tourism Organization in 2013.

 To arrive at the Tabriz citadel, take BRT buses to Sa’at Square station.

 8 am – 5 pm